HaoranLMaoMao/match-series-batch/README.md

   Useful for preserving dynamic range.
   (Default: `uint8`)

+- `--denoising
+ "nlmeans" , "nlpca" or "none"
+ As set in config.py, Denoising method applied before saving images (Default: `nlpca`)

+Notes
+    •    Input folder must contain subfolders (one for each sample), each with .dm4 images.
+    •    Output will include .tiff, .dm4, a full aligned stack .hspy, and stage-average images.
+    •    Full processing logs are recorded automatically.

-If your laptop CPU is M1/M2 of Macbook,MatchSeries can only use under X86_64, run these code of script in Terminal:
+If your laptop CPU is a Macbook M1/M2, MatchSeries will only work with X86_64, Run these scripts in a terminal to generate an X86 environment for M-series processors:
 ```
 # Go to the main directory
 cd ~